SAP-samples/teched2023-IN268/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called IN268 - Start with the Right Mind-Set and Learn How to Modernize Your Integration.
+This repository contains the material for the SAP TechEd 2023 session called <b>IN268 - Start with the Right Mind-Set and Learn How to Modernize Your Integration</b>.

 This session will guide you on how to migrate your existing PI/PO integration scenarios to SAP Integration Suite with the Migration Assessment and semi-automated Migration Tooling.
 Migration Assessment is a new capability within SAP Integration Suite which helps you estimating the technical efforts involved in the migration process and evaluates how various integration scenarios might be migrated.